Walk Church

 Nature and faith

+We may appreciate in our heads that there is an environmental crisis, but how can we respond if we don’t have passion and love for our world in our hearts?
 The writer and environmentalist Wendell Berry said: “We need to fall in love with the natural world again… We take care of the things which we love.”

 Walk Church is the passion of the Rev Alex Bienfait.
-An Anglican Priest since 1995, Alex has served mainly in parish-based ministry in rural and urban settings in Kent.
+An Anglican Priest since 1995, Alex served mainly in parish-based ministry in rural and urban settings in Kent.
 He is deeply interested in re-imagining ministry for our times, and Walk Church is partly a response to this.
 He also has a life-long concern for the health of our planet and passion for incorporating an appreciation of nature within worship.

 Find out more